Ideas-on-Stage/ideasonstage.com/content/public-speaking-training/_index.en.md

 +++
 draft 			= false
-title 				= "Training & Workshops"
-description	= "Change the culture of presentations in your company" url 					= "/presentations-training/" schema			= "course" thumbnail		= "thumbnail.jpg" weight			= 30
+title 				= "Public Speaking Training" description	= "Change the culture of presentations in your company" url 					= "/presentations-training/" schema			= "course" thumbnail		= "thumbnail.jpg" weight			= 30 pages				= "bottom"
 +++

 ## Change the culture of presentations in your company